Categories

 At least we know who to blame.

 Dude was booed ruthlessly during the national anthem.
-THAT will be remembered forever.
+THAT shit will be remembered forever.

-The other Who: The Refs.
+The other who: The refs, man.
 It’s a clown show right now.
 That the whistle wasn’t as egregious as Game 2’s doesn’t mean it wasn’t a joke.
 It was very much a joke!
-We all see what’s happening here, right!?
+We all see what’s happening here, right?

 Now… Let’s Breathe.